wenzhixin/bootstrap-table/site/docs/extensions/reorder-columns.md

 ### onReorderColumn(reorder-column.bs.table)

-Fired when the column was dropped, receive as parameter the new header fields order.
+Fired when the column was dropped, receive as a parameter the new header fields order.

 ## Methods